pschool-in/curriculum/content/science/environment.md

 True:
 Fishes have fins, scales in their body.
 Eagle flies higher than the pigeon.
-Spiders are an insect that has eight legs.
+Spiders are insects with eight legs.

 False:
 Dogs will have scales in their body.